Danny Tarkanian: 2024 Douglas County Commission election

+2026 Nevada Attorney General election

+Tarkanian is currently running for Nevada attorney general in the 2026 election.

 Legal issues

 In June 2012, a federal court issued a $17 million judgment against Tarkanian and his family in a California real estate deal gone bad.

 In February 2018, the campaign co-chair for Dean Heller filed a complaint with the Federal Election Commission regarding a $40,000 loan that went from Tarkanian's charity basketball organization to his campaign during his 2012 candidacy.

 Personal life

 In October 2001, Tarkanian married Amy Hanson.
 The couple lived in Las Vegas until 2019 when they moved to Gardnerville.
 They have four children.
 In 2011, Amy Tarkanian was elected chairwoman of the Nevada Republican Party, served about eight months, and resigned in February 2012 during her husband's primary campaign.